 First aid volunteers are often the difference between life and death in most of the cases.
 Kay Taylor speaks to a dedicated volunteer who is first on the scene in life-threatening emergencies

-Anthony Marcella is often first on the scene of an emergency in his local area when someone calls 999 – but he isn’t paid to be there.
+Anthony Marcella is one of the first aid volunteers that are often first on the scene of an emergency when someone calls 999 – but he isn’t paid to be there.